Newspaper Page Text

 of Winnie Ruth Judd, who dismembered two women

-der her signature, Mrs. Judd's ‘confession.” ’
+der her signature.
+Mrs. Judd’s ‘confession.” ’

 There you have it.
 A daily paper in a city of a million

-souls. with politics. international affairs. high finance, and
+souls, with politics, international affairs, high finance, and

-must still play up erime for success.
+must still play up crime for success.

-g]%s and giant corporations to deal with, do if it would
+gles and giant corporations to deal with, do if it would

 A newspaper mirrors its community.
 It is well known

-that the number of shootings. stabbings, murders of a size
+that the number of shootings, stabbings, murders of a size

 able Negro community is entirely out of proportion with